SeaDve/seadve.github.io/content/about/_index.md

 Currently, I use Fedora Silverblue on my PC and Ubuntu on my laptop.

+## Donate

+If you would like to back my work and support me as a developer, you may [buy me a coffee](https://www.buymeacoffee.com/seadve).

 ## Contact

 You can contact me in [Matrix](https://matrix.to/#/@sedve:matrix.org).